 In November of 2008, voters in Massachusetts overwhelmingly voted to decriminalize possession of less than an ounce (28 grams) of marijuana by passing Question 2,” An Act Establishing a Sensible Marijuana Policy.”
 In November of 2016, Massachusetts voters overwhelmingly voted to pass Question 4, “The Regulation and Taxation of Marijuana Act” which legalized the possession of recreational marijuana for adults 21 years and older with some limitations.
 The new law took effect on December 15, 2016.
+There are still reasons to hire a marijuana lawyer.
+Massachusetts residents deserve legal representation.
 I recommend that you review my summary of the limitations of the Act so that you do not unwittingly violate the law.

 Even after the law was changed, the police continued to arrest and prosecutors continued to charge people caught with under an ounce of marijuana by conveniently charging them with possession with intent to distribute.
-The Supreme Judicial Court has shown that it is wary of this tactic but was unwilling to support outright dismissal of people charged with intent to distribute marijuana when found with an ounce or less.
+This is an example of why to hire a marijuana lawyer.
+Massachusetts Supreme Judicial Court has shown that it is wary of this tactic but was unwilling to support outright dismissal of people charged with intent to distribute marijuana when found with an ounce or less.
 The SJC has written that “where judicial officers evaluate probable cause in such cases, they must be mindful of the risk that police officers or prosecutors might allege an intent to distribute based on the mere suspicion of such an intent for the purpose of charging the offender as a criminal or delinquent rather than as a civil violator.”

 In Commonwealth v.
 Humberto H., the SJC affirmed a Juvenile Court judge’s dismissal of the delinquency complaint charging the juvenile with possession with intent to distribute marijuana on the ground that the complaint was not supported by probable cause.
 The application for the complaint included the following information: the dean of the juvenile’s high school noticed the smell of marijuana coming from him and upon being questioned by the dean, the juvenile became “very defensive and agitated.”
 The juvenile was searched and five plastic bags of marijuana were found in the pocket of his shorts.
 The SJC noted that there was no information in the complaint application regarding the weight of the marijuana and that the application defined the value of the substance as “‘$0.00.’”
 The Court concluded that the above information failed to support a finding of probable cause as to intent to distribute.